 The Management Committee, composed of the Company's most senior officers, establishes the overall risk management policies for the Company and reviews the Company's performance relative to these policies.
 The Management Committee has created several Risk Committees to assist it in monitoring and reviewing the Company's risk management practices.
 These Risk Committees, as well as other committees established to monitor specific risks, review the risk monitoring and risk management policies and procedures relating to the Company's market and credit risk profile, sales practices, legal enforceability, and operational and systems risks.
 The Controllers, Treasury, Law, Compliance and Firm Risk Management Departments, which are all independent of the Company's business units, assist senior management and the Risk Committees in monitoring and controlling the Company's risk profile.
-In addition, owned by the Company include U.S. government and agency securities and securities issued by other sovereign governments, which, in the aggregate, represented approximately 7% of the Company's total assets at November 30, 2000.
-In addition, substantially all of the collateral held by the Company for reverse repurchase agreements or bonds borrowed, which together represent approximately 29% of the Company's total assets at November 30, 2000, consists of securities issued by the U.S. government, federal agencies or other sovereign government obligations.
-Positions taken and commitments made by the Company, including underwritings, often involve substantial amounts and significant exposure to individual issuers and businesses, including non-investment grade issuers.
-The Company seeks to limit concentration risk through the use of the systems and procedures described in the preceding discussions of market and credit risk.
+In addition, the Internal Audit Department, which also reports to senior management, periodically examines and evaluates the Company's operations and control environment.
+The Company continues to be committed to employing qualified personnel with appropriate expertise in each of its various administrative and business areas to implement effectively the Company's risk management and monitoring systems and processes.